-Believing in ourselves is very important in our quest for athletic glory.
+Believing in ourselves is important in our quest for athletic glory.
 It’s what separates a winning attitude from a losing mentality.
-Believing will help us to get through rough times and difficult situations.
+Believing will help you get through a rough day or difficult situation.
 Don’t get me wrong, we all have doubts about ourselves.
 That’s natural.
 But believing in ourselves is incredibly powerful and possibly the secret sauce to winning.

-However, we must understand that “believing” plays a vital role in our performance and as well as our advancement in our careers when we’re done playing sports.
+We must understand that “believing in ourselves” plays a vital role in our performance and as well as our advancement in our careers when we’re done playing sports.

 My favorite example of someone who had a strong belief in their self was Muhammed Ali in the 1974 World Heavyweight Boxing Championship, “Rumble in the Jungle.”
 Ali was challenging George Foreman, who was the reigning World Champion.
 Foreman was crushing all of his opponents.
 He knocked out most of all of the top contenders prior to this big event in Zaire, Africa.
 No one thought that Ali could beat Foreman.
 In fact, even Ali’s own trainers and coaches thought that Ali was going to get destroyed against the seemingly unstoppable Foreman.

-They, his support team, believed that Ali was going to be defeated.
-And, they were terrified.
-They thought with his pride that he would take one of the world’s worst beatings ever and he would not give up.
-They thought that Ali would be destroyed in the ring.
-They thought he would possibly be killed.
-They were deeply frightened.
+His support team believed that Ali was going to be defeated.
+They were terrified.
+They all thought, with his pride, that he would take one of the world’s worst beatings ever and he would not give up.
+His support team thought that Ali would be destroyed in the ring or worse, possibly killed.
+They were all deeply frightened.

 Ali repeated this over and over until his dressing room of trainers and support team were crying.
 And with that, Ali built them up so as to make them “half” happy.